mmercurio/keyboards/Atreus/README.md

 ## Layout Experiments

+Some alternative layouts to solve specific issues which I'm still experimenting with.

 ### Alternative 01

-Experimental alternative layout to solve these specific issues with my original layout:
+Experimental alternative layout to solve specific issues with the original layout:

-1. Using home row mods for `shift` is often challenging when typing uppercase or mixed case letters that alternate between hands, such as "MACRO".
-It would be nice to have access to `shift` on the thumb keys that do not conflict with other letters.
+1. Using home row mods for `shift` is challenging when typing uppercase or mixed case words that alternate between hands, especially words containing letters on the home row.
+It would be nice to have access to `shift` on the thumb keys.
 1. Copying and pasting is not easy when the right hand is on the mouse.
 On a normal QWERTY keyboard this is trivial with the left hand.
-However, with the original layout above it requires the left hand crossing to the right half of the split keyboard or a difficult contortion or chording two keys with the left hand.
+However, with the original layout it requires a difficult contortion or chording two keys with the left hand.

-Ideas:
+Updates to address these issues:

-* add `shift` as secondary modifier on outter thumb keys, repositioning layer shift keys for `fun` and `media` layers.
+1. add `shift` as secondary modifier on outer thumb keys (third from center on Atreus), repositioning layer shift keys for `fun` and `media` layers.
-* mirror paste, copy, cut keys from right hand to left hands on the `mouse` layer so these keys can easily be used with either hand when the right hand is on the mouse.
+1. mirror the `paste`, `copy`, `cut` keys on the `mouse` layer to left hand so these keys can easily be used with either hand when the right hand is on the mouse.

+See `layout_alt01.json` for details.